 Configuration

-On the left side of each card the following data fields are displayed by default:
+The card's left side displays the following fields by default:

-To hide any information block from cards' display, set the appropriate parameter value of the cardShape property to false.
+To hide a field, set the corresponding parameter of the cardShape property to false.

 const data = [